Ketupat is traditionally eaten for Idul Fitri in Indonesia

 Many thanks to everyone for sharing!

 This article was posted on Saturday, December 12th, 2009 at 4:14 pm and is filed under Countries & Cultures, Cuisine, Eid'l Fitr, Holidays Around the World, Indonesia, Indonesian Cuisine, Ketupat, Mama Lisa, Recipes of the World, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.